Pallas Athena

 Rationale

 This article is part of a series I've been working on centered around the scene-graph conceptualization of Scalable Vector Graphics (SVG).
-The motivation for the series stems from work I've been undertaking to add virtual camera funtionality to my SVG Creator's framework.
+The motivation for the series stems from work I've been undertaking to add virtual camera functionality to my SVG Creator's framework.
 Specifically, I needed to simulate camera features (like zoom, panning and tilt) to facilitate the creation of interactive SVG artworks.

-In the previous article in the series I shared some insights that occured to me relating the concept of mathematical bases and basis vectors to a generalized process for understanding and using SVG transformations within the scene-graph.
+In the previous article in the series I shared some insights that occurred to me relating the concept of mathematical bases and basis vectors to a generalized process for understanding and using SVG transformations within the scene-graph.
 The present piece dovetails off the previous by looking at how projection and basis reasoning lead to robust geometric constraints definitions (e.g., collisions, containment, and panning limits).

 The Problem